 Some coffee lovers only drink it for the caffeine.
 They don’t like the taste of coffee, so they add sugar and milk.
 Many of us like to keep track of calories, but often forget about little things like this: the sugar and milk add up when you have several drinks per day.

 If the thought of drinking your coffee black is dreadful, you never liked the taste to begin with.
 Tea is the perfect alternative for you, because you can choose from a wide variety of teas with different flavors.
-Most of them are palatable without any addition.
+Whatever the type, most of them are palatable without any addition.
 Many serious tea lovers even consider it sacrilege to add sugar or milk to their favorite beverage.

 One thing to consider though: brewed tea contains considerably less caffeine than coffee, so a caffeine withdrawal is imminent for some.
 Once the withdrawal period is over, you will find that the energy boost from tea is more balanced and you will be calmer and more productive overall.